-Since DutchPHP is coming up and I’ve noticed a few people asking for tips, I thought I’d lay out some Amsterdam do’s and don’ts.
+I originally wrote this post for people coming over for DutchPHP, but decided to keep it updated over time.
 The city’s traffic can be pretty overwhelming and, like everywhere, there’s a few quirks and unwritten behavioral rules you might want to know about.
-Also I’ve made a few recommendations for places to visit 🙂 Let’s go!

 - Venture out of the city center.
 The entire city is relatively safe, and the city center will be busy and full of tourist traps.
 Other areas have a much more authentic character (imo), typical for that specific neighborhood.
 You can find really great spots around Noord, Oost, Westerpark, and other areas.
 Contact me or leave a comment for my favorites!